shakedzy/dython/docs/index.md

 ## Examples
 See some usage examples of `nominal.associations` and `model_utils.roc_graph` on the [examples page](getting_started/examples.md).
-All examples can also be imported and executed from `dython.examples`.

 ## Citing
 Use this reference to cite if you use Dython in a paper: